Eyal-donut/mid-project/README.md

 - An interactive Pokémon world, consisting of several maps and many different opponents to fight.
 - Dynamically updated maps - after a user caught a Pokémon, it will not appear again.
-- Create a user to automatically save your progress.
+- Role playing battle with multiple action possibilities and animations.
+- Responsive UI, adapted to use from any device.
 - Dynamically generated opponents - adjusted to the users' level.
+- Create a user or login to automatically save your progress.
+- Play without login, for a direct and easy access to the game.
 - Pokédex showing the users' Pokémons, which is synced with the users' data on Firebase Realtime Database.
 - Play with the Pokémons you catch.
 The user is being updated in the Database and in the front-end as the game progresses, with zero loading time.
-- Responsive UI, adapted to use from any device.
 - Announcer - a messages typing component that accompanies the user throughout the game, for a seamless user experience and a retro 90's design.
 ## Technologies Used